mayor-creator/frontend-projects/recipe-page-app/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid
 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library

 ### What I learned

+- I choose to use SASS to style recipe component since it allows me to practice and improve my knowledge of SASS

 ### Continued development

+- How to effectively organize folder structure in SASS.
+- Lessons on mixins and functions.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Converting px to rem with Sass](https://notesontech.com/px-to-rem-with-sass/) - This helped me to understand how to write functions in SASS reason.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [The New SASS Module System: Out with @import, In with @use](https://stefaniefluin.medium.com/the-new-sass-module-system-out-with-import-in-with-use-e1bd8ba032d0) - This is an amazing article which helped me finally understand how to use @use and @forward in SASS.
+I'd recommend it to anyone still learning this concept and what to practice.

 ## Author